Consensys/secureum-diligence-bootcamp/day1/example2_totalSupply/README.md

 Right between those two lines, the property stated above is temporarily violated.
 But its established right after the second line, and well before we exit the call to `transferFrom`.

-We can express this property with the following annotaiton:
+We can express this property with the following annotation:

 ```
 /// #invariant unchecked_sum(_balances) == _totalSupply;